douglasdavis/pygram11/docs/req.rst

 available during compilation and linking of the backend extenstion module.
 Most Linux distributions with relatively modern GCC versions should provide OpenMP automatically (search the web to see how to install OpenMP from your distribution's package manager).
-On macOS you you'll want to install ``libomp`` from Homebrew to use OpenMP with the Clang compiler shipped with macOS.
-If you install binaries from conda-forge or PyPI, OpenMP acceleration is available.
+On macOS you'll want to install ``libomp`` from Homebrew to use OpenMP with the Clang compiler shipped with macOS.

 You can use pygram11 without OpenMP, but you might want to try `fast-histogram <https://github.com/astrofrog/fast-histogram>`_ if you